khartinger/mqtt4home/source_RasPi/m4hWdog/README.md

 Many sensors send measured values and then go into a sleep mode to save energy.
 Battery-powered sensors eventually run out of energy and can no longer send anything, or they lose the network connection.
 The `m4hWdog` ("Watchdog") project helps to detect this failure mode.
 It sends a MQTT message when a sensor has stopped sending a message within a given time.
 In a configuration file it is defined within which time span a message from a certain topic has to arrive.
+Furthermore, it is possible to query via MQTT message which topics are monitored and which topics are overdue and for how long.

 ## This guide answers the following questions:
 1. [What things do I need for this project?](#a10)